visika/tesi-magistrale/thesis.typ

 )

 The bandstructure calculations result in a approximate reproduction of reference data, as can be observed comparing @fig:phonons-bandstructure-ice-ih-mace-ice13-1-zoom and @fig:phonons-bandstructure-ice-ih-gupta.
-Frequencies are significantly higher than reference; the source of this discrepancy is not clear, and might be due to improper volume optimization of our geometry or a built-in issue of the calculator; indeed, a compression of the material results in higher overall frequencies.
+Frequencies are significantly higher than reference; the source of this discrepancy is not clear;
+varying volumes of the cell were tested and did not change the result;
+another source of the issue could be a built-in deviation of the calculator.
-This issue has yet to be investigated at the time of writing.
+This issue has yet to be fully investigated at the time of writing.

+#large_box(
+grid(
+  columns: 2,
+  // column-gutter: 1fr,
+  align: horizon,
+  [
+    Calculation of phonons dispersion along the band path was also performed using the PHON code @alfePHONProgramCalculate2009 for consistency of calculations.
+    The obtained results are in accordance with reference and previous calculations, maintaining the charachteristic over-estimation of the phonon frequencies we saw before.
+  ],
+  figure(
+    image("simulazioni/02_water/04_crystal_phonons/phon/12.PHON_MACE-ICE13-1_S3/bandplot.svg"),
+    caption: [
+      Phonons bandstructure of ice Ih, computed with PHON using MACE-ICE13-1.
+    ]
+  )
+)
+)

 Frequencies calculated with MACE-MP-0, shown in @fig:phonons-bandstructure-ice-ih-mace-mp-0-zoom, exhibit even higher frequencies and are reputed as lower quality for the current analysis.
 A visual qualitative analysis of the band structure produced with MACE-MP-0 exposes several different behaviours, particularly at zone boundary points;
 most notably, see the disalignment of bands around point $M$, and at point $A$.